-What are the Signs of a Clogged Radiator?
+What are the signs of a clogged radiator?

 Continual problems with a radiator not heating up properly might be down to a build-up of debris in the radiator itself.
-A clogged radiator can show the same sort of problems that a radiator with trapped air might such as having cold spots or not warming up at all.
+A clogged radiator can show the same sort of problems that a radiator with trapped air might have, such as cold spots or not warming up at all.

-How do you Unblock a Radiator?
+How do you unblock a radiator?

 The process of unblocking a radiator means completely removing it and taking it somewhere to be cleaned out, either in a garden or yard (or outside on the front steps if you have understanding neighbours).

-- Close the valve using an adjustable wrench by turning clockwise around the valve nut.
+Close the valve using an adjustable wrench by turning it clockwise around the valve nut.
 However, it’s important to take note of the number of turns when closing the valve, as you will need to turn the nut by the same number when putting the radiator back.